 I strolled down the path away from the house and turned to absorb its beauty once more.

 The room that belonged to those windows would make an inspiring writing room.
 In that room I could watch the sun rise over the lake.
 I could sit at an old wooden table in a creaky wooden chair and my pen would scratch across the paper in fluid motion.
-I could spend early mornings working on my novel before strolling to the Strata stop to get the train to the news office.
+I could spend early mornings working on my novel before traveling to the news office.
 Such productive mornings would make it more pleasurable to report on the news of the day.

 If I had a haven to come from and return to, I could bear the dispiriting work.
 I would come home and spend the evenings with candles and a warm fire.
-I would have my books; I would read all the little volumes I cherished again and again until I felt them heal my soul’s wounds like a balm.
+I would have my books; I would read all the volumes I cherished again and again until they healed my soul’s wounds like a balm.

-It would be drafty and cold in the large house, but with wool blankets, a hat, a scarf, and warm slippers and clothes, it would be worthwhile.
+It would be drafty and cold in the vast old house, but with wool blankets, a hat, a scarf, and warm slippers and clothes, it would be worthwhile.
 It would save me from the gloom of the rooms I inhabited now, with their dearth of windows, their overbearing landlady, their smell of old cabbage, and their lack of pets.